Last updated July 26, 2016

-Canned responses are email templates that allow you to quickly insert chunks of text into emails, without having to type things over and over.
-I did a full tutorial (with video) in my post, How to Set Up Canned Responses (Email Templates) in Gmail.
+Canned responses are email templates.
+They allow you to quickly insert chunks of text into emails, without having to type things over and over.
+I did a full tutorial in my post, How to Set Up Canned Responses (Email Templates) in Gmail.

 2. Use “Send & Archive” to save time

 The Send & Archive feature allows you to both send an email reply and archive it at the same time.
 It’s killing two birds with one stone since typically you would send a reply email and then archive it with another button click.
 It may sound trivial, but trust me, every second saved adds up!

 To enable “Send & Archive” in Gmail, click the gear icon just below your picture in the top right of your screen.
 From the dropdown, select “Settings.”
-Once you’re on the Settings page (the “General” tab should be selected at the top), scroll down until you see the “Send and Archive” section and choose the “Show ‘Send & Archive’ button in reply” button.
+Once you’re on the Settings page (the “General” tab should be selected at the top left), scroll down until you see the “Send & Archive” section and choose the “Show ‘Send & Archive’ button in reply” button.
 Save your changes.

 Now, whenever you are sending a reply email, the “Send” button will look like the image below.
-You’ll see you still have the option to simply “Send” but if you no longer need the email, send it and archive it in one fell swoop.
+You’ll see you still have the option to simply “Send” but if you no longer need the email in your inbox, send it and archive it in one fell swoop.

 3. Use filters to tame your inbox

 Filters allow you to assign certain criteria to email messages so they are dealt with automatically.
-For example, let’s say you receive a weekly email that you want to label and archive automatically so it doesn’t clutter your inbox.
+For example, let’s say you receive a weekly email you want to label and archive automatically so it doesn’t clutter your inbox.
 There are many ways you can set up filters, but the basic process is this: